 Faculty meetings are held early in the spring and fall semesters.
 SPCS Night and Commencement are held early in May.

-You may wish to become a Safe Zone Ally to support LGBTQ members of the Richmond community.
+You may wish to participate in Affirming Space Training to support members of Richmond’s LGBTQ+ community.

 If you are interested in additional employment opportunities at Richmond, visit SPCS job postings or the HR online jobs site.